 - Heart.
 An S-shaped tube forms on the front of the embryo.
 This will become your baby’s heart.
 At first the heart does not beat, but soon it starts beating and pumping an early form of blood.

 - Face.
 Your baby’s facial features begin to take shape.
 The eyes and ears form on the sides of the head and are linked to the brain.
 The eyes move forward on the face, and eyelids form to protect the developing eyes.
 Pieces of tissue grow and join together to create the forehead, nose, cheeks, lips, and jaw.
 The nasal passages, mouth, and tooth buds form the baby’s first teeth.
 A tongue with taste buds also forms.

 - Arms and legs.
 At first, your baby’s arms and legs begin as little buds that sprout from the embryo’s sides.
 As they grow, the arms look like paddles and the legs look like flippers.
 A ridge appears on the end of each one.
 They eventually become your baby’s fingers and toes.

 - Sexual organs.
 Cells form to become your baby’s eggs or sperm.
 Your baby’s penis or vagina is visible at the end of the embryonic period.
 However, it is still too soon to tell on an ultrasound if your baby is a girl or boy.

 - Muscles and movement.
 Muscles develop and the embryo begins to move.
 At first it’s only twitching and reacting to touch.
 Once the nerves and muscles start working together, your baby can start moving on purpose.

-The last 2 weeks of the first trimester are the beginning of the fetal stage.
-In those weeks, fingernails and toenails form and the kidneys start working.
+The last 2 to 3 weeks of the first trimester are the beginning of the fetal stage.
+In those weeks, fingernails and toenails begin to form and the kidneys start working.
 By the end of the first trimester, your baby has tripled in length to about 3 inches long.

 Copyright © American Academy of Family Physicians